mitester/comp3111_lab7/README.md

 # comp3111_lab7

-This repo is an example repo to show how to write JUint test cases.
+This repo is an example repo to show how to write JUnit test cases.

 For Lab7 Submission, you need to work on your team project by creating a new brach and writing some test cases for some classses in your team project.